couds/react-bulma-components/documentation/docs/getting-started/2-basic-usage.md

 ---
 import Button from 'react-bulma-components/lib/components/button';

 This configuration will allow you to start fast with minimum configuration but with less customization.
-With this configuration you are responsable to include the bulma css.
+With this configuration you are responsible for adding the bulma css.

-After the instalation you need to include the already transpiled bulma css, and you can start importing the component you need from the basic folder.
+After the installation, you need to include the already transpiled bulma css.
+You can start importing the component you need from the basic folder.

 ```jsx
 import React from 'react';